 The study had other limitations.
 Because the girls filled out questionnaires about their eating habits, the researchers did not observe what the girls actually ate, or how much.
 This means the researchers had to rely on the girls remembering and reporting their intake accurately.

 Another important question is do these foods truly protect against benign breast disease and possibly even breast cancer, or do the girls who eat them eat fewer less nutritious foods that would increase the risk of cancer?
 Whichever the answer, it’s a good idea—particularly if you have breast cancer in your family— to eat snacks involving peanut butter or a handful of nuts instead of less healthy alternatives like cookies, candy or chips.
 Nuts and nut butter are what nutritionists call “nutrient dense” foods.
 They are rich in protein and nutrients, but they are also high in calories.
-So eat them in moderation and don’t assume that the new study means you can eat Reese’s Peanut Butter Cups to your heart’s content!
+So eat them in moderation and don’t assume that the 2013 study means you can eat Reese’s Peanut Butter Cups to your heart’s content!
 They are not a nutritious snack choice!
 Similarly, it is best to look for low-salt and peanut butter brands without added sugar or oils.
 Try peanut butter with an apple or banana, peanuts low in salt, or an old classic called “Ants on a Log,” which is a stick of celery with peanut butter and raisins sprinkled on top.

 Spread the news, and spread the peanut butter (in moderation, of course)!